KISO (FM): New Country

-Return to air/AC format
+AC format

-On October 21, 1983, KEFM went back on the air, which began 20 years under the ownership of the Webster family, and returned with an adult contemporary format as "Lite 96."
+On October 21, 1983, KEFM went back on the air, which began 20 years under the ownership of the Webster family.
+Instead of country music, it returned with an adult contemporary format as "Lite 96."

 A slight repositioning of "Lite 96" was made in the late 1990s, when the station became "Mix 96.1".
-Then, when John Webster decided to get out of the radio business (almost 20 years to the date of KEFM's resurrection), the sale of KEFM to iHeartMedia (then known as Clear Channel Communications) was approved.
+Owner John Webster decided to get out of the radio business almost 20 years to the date of KEFM's resurrection.
+The station was sold to San Antonio-based Clear Channel Communications, a forerunner to today's iHeartMedia.
 Webster left with $10 million.
 Clear Channel obtained Omaha's last locally owned, stand-alone commercial FM station.

-KQBW
+KQBW Classic Rock

-Clear Channel's attempts to rebuild the slow erosion of KEFM's audience failed, and at 5 a.m. on September 22, 2005, an "All Christmas" format was launched as a stunt.
-(KEFM had done an all Christmas music format prior to Thanksgiving in 2004.)
+Clear Channel's attempts to rebuild the slow erosion of KEFM's AC ratings failed, so it was time for a change.
+At 5 a.m. on September 22, 2005, an "All Christmas" format was launched as a stunt.
+(KEFM had done a Christmas music format prior to Thanksgiving in 2004.)

-The next afternoon, at 4:00 p.m., KEFM flipped to classic rock as "The Brew" using the calls KQBW.
-The music centered mostly on 1980s rock, with core artists like Aerosmith, Bon Jovi, Van Halen and AC/DC, while flavoring the format with 1970s bands such as Boston and Lynyrd Skynyrd and 1990s music from acts like Stone Temple Pilots and Pearl Jam.
+The next afternoon, at 4:00 p.m., KEFM flipped to classic rock as "The Brew" using the call sign KQBW.
+The music centered mostly on 1980s rock, with core artists including Aerosmith, Bon Jovi, Van Halen and AC/DC, while flavoring the format with 1970s bands such as Boston and Lynyrd Skynyrd and 1990s music from acts like Stone Temple Pilots and Pearl Jam.
 It also featured a good helping of 1980s pop-rock, such as John Cougar Mellencamp, Bryan Adams, and Pat Benatar.
 KQBW was one of five radio stations that used "The Brew" branding, alongside sister stations in Oklahoma City, New Orleans, Columbus and Portland, Oregon.
-It was the second outlet to use the brand after WQBW in Milwaukee (that station has since flipped to Top 40/CHR, and then sports talk).
+It was the second outlet to use the brand after WQBW in Milwaukee.

-KQBQ debuted its on-air lineup on October 4, 2005.
+KQBW debuted its on-air lineup on October 4, 2005.
 It initially consisted of The Morning Brew with Mookie & Michelle (5:30-10am), "Crash" Davis (10am-3pm), "Steve-O" (3–7 pm) and Lucy Chapman (7–11 pm).
 The Brew later rounded out its airstaff with weekenders Marty Simpson and "Bam-Bam".
 On-air features of "The Brew" included "6-Packs of Brew Music", "The 90s At Noon" and "The Friday Free-For-All".

 In January 2007, the Brew shuffled its lineup, moving Steve-O to middays, Crash Davis to evenings, and adding afternoon driver Ethan Stone and weekend talent Lester St. James, formerly of the Brew's rival, Z-92.
 St. James departed the station in the summer of 2007.
 Also in January 2007, the station changed its positioning statement from "Everything Rock, the 80s and More" to "The Biggest Variety of Rock Hits", as the focus shifted toward a more expanded playlist of 1990s and even early 2000s music, like Three Doors Down and Creed.

 In February 2008, the Brew changed its on-air staff again, shifting Ethan Stone to mornings (joining Michelle as "The New Morning Brew"), moving Mookie to middays, and Crash Davis to afternoons.
-Former middayer Steve-O made an unexplained departure.